Dynamic Erosion in Oil Pipes: Erosion-MDM Coupling

 Figure 5: Pipe coordinate plot from ANSYS Fluent dynamic mesh showing elbow centerline geometry (Y vs. Z coordinates): vertical inlet (Z = 0.25-0.28 m straight)

-Figure 6: Velocity contours (0.00-13.18 m/s) showing the crude oil accelerating heavily at the outer curve of the elbow.
+Figure 6: Velocity contours from 0.00 to 13.18 m/s showing the crude oil accelerating heavily through the pipe system.

 Frequently Asked Questions (FAQ)